hackernauts/hackernauts.github.com/about.md

 # About
 <hr />
 Ego hack, ergo sum.
 This site is about exploring the security and technology landscape.
-It is written primarality for the relitive newcomer to infosec in general, or hacking in particular.
+It is written primarily for the relative newcomer to infosec in general, or hacking in particular.
 The posts are designed to enable somebody with a reasonable level of technical skill do and understand some of the things that a hacker would do.
 If you find you like it, there is also some advanced content posted occasionally, and I publish links to other excellent security sites, blogs, and tools.

 ## About the site